Where’s the party? Ask this Shelton business

-A ribbon-cutting ceremony to mark the anniversary took place May 7.
-It was attended by Board of Aldermen President John F. Anglace Jr., Alderman Eric McPherson (who represents downtown), and Greater Valley Chamber of Commerce Bill Purcell.
+The anniversary event was attended by Board of Aldermen President John F. Anglace Jr., Alderman Eric McPherson (who represents downtown), and Greater Valley Chamber of Commerce President Bill Purcell.

 “This is a great place to have a party — and then you don’t have to clean up,” Anglace said.
 “Instead, you can go home and relax.”